Regular Rotating Black Holes: A Review: Obtaining Regular Rotating Black Hole Models

 (see (\ref{uphi})).
 Therefore, in this way it is possible to write the solution in Boyern-Lindquist type coordinates as

 where the mass fuction $M(r)$ (appearing in $\Delta$) should just be relabelled as $\mathcal M(r)$ in order to be exactly (\ref{gIKerr}). \end{enumerate}

-Since we started with a \emph{regular} spherically symmetric seed spacetime, its mass function necessarily satisfied $M(r)= O(r^n)$ with $n\geq 3$ around $r=0$.
+Since we started with a \emph{regular} spherically symmetric seed spacetime, let us assume that its mass function satisfies $M(r)= O(r^n)$ with $n\geq 3$ around $r=0$.
 Thus, its offspring also has a mass function $\mathcal M (r)=M(r)= O(r^n)$ and, therefore, is also devoid of scalar polynomial curvature singularities (according to theorem \ref{teorema}).

-The moral of the procedure is that if one wants a regular RBH in B-L-like coordinates, then one can simply take the mass function obtained in a spherically symmetric framework with metric (\ref{seed}) and use it as the mass function in the metric (\ref{gIKerr}).
+The moral of the procedure is that, if one wants a regular RBH in B-L-like coordinates, then one can simply take the mass function obtained in a spherically symmetric framework with metric (\ref{seed}) and use it as the mass function in the metric (\ref{gIKerr}).